The Ballroom – Taisho Period Poster

-DeliveryThe shipping time depends on your location.
-Add to cart to get a live updated delivery time.
+DeliveryShipping time and price depends on your location.
+Add to cart to get a live update.

 Taisho period poster with a scene from the ballroom of the New Carlton hotel in Shanghai, 1924.

 The Taisho period was Japans Jazz age – A time of newfound freedom and liberation.
 The period was named after the Emperor Taishō and lasted from July 1912 to December 1926.
 Liberal movements gained popularity in these times and women started getting new rights and adapting to a western inspired lifestyle.

 The poster with the image from the New Carlton in Shanghai represents the spirit of the time as captured in the original woodcut print from 1924 by Japanese artist Yamamura Toyonari.